Steps to Take If Your Dog Is Vomiting Blood

 There are a number of medical conditions that can result in your dog vomiting.
 Cancer associated with the stomach or esophagus can be accompanied by signs including excessive tiredness, weight loss and loss of appetite.
 Bleeding tumors in the esophagus or stomach can make a dog feel nauseated and cause a dog to vomit blood.

 The problem could also lie outside the digestive system.
 Dogs that are suffering from severe liver disease, kidney disease or autoimmune disorders may vomit material that is blood tinged.
 Dogs can also develop a clotting disorder that can result in bloody vomit.
 The most common cause of clotting disorders in dogs is related to accidental consumption of rat bait, which interferes with vitamin K and causes excessive bleeding.
 Another cause of clotting disorders in dogs is severe liver disease.
-In either case, your dog needs the help of a vet.
+In either case, your dog needs the help of a veterinarian.

-3. Visit Your Local Vet
+3. Visit Your Local Veterinarian

 Sometimes a dog that is coughing up bloody sputum from the lungs or trachea can be confused with vomiting blood.
 There are many things that can cause a dog to cough up bloody discharge, including congestive heart failure and heartworm disease.
-If you see your dog coughing up anything pink, red or that looks like coffee grounds, it's time to enlist the help of your local vet.
+If you see your dog coughing up anything pink, red or that looks like coffee grounds, it's time to enlist the help of your local veterinarian.

-At the hospital, your vet will examine your dog and determine if any tests are required.
+At the hospital, your veterinarian will examine your dog and determine if any tests are required.
 Testing depends on the cause of the problem and can include things like X-rays or bloodwork.
 Treatment depends on the underlying cause.
 If it is something like an irritated digestive tract or a stomach ulcer, then medication may be prescribed.
 Your veterinarian may also start your pup on therapeutic food that is easy to digest while their GI tract recovers.
 Remember, the sooner you are seen, the better your pet's prognosis (and your peace of mind) will be.